AcePeed/novarift_frontend/README.md

 ```bash
 cp .env.local.example .env.local
 ```
-And change the environment variables according to your needs, to understand those variables, reffer to this [section](#environment-variables)
+And change the environment variables according to your needs, to understand those variables, reffer to this [section](#environment-variables).

 Third, run the development server: